tunmsk/nextgen-facebook/readme.txt

 	* Added a call to `getimagesize()` when saving options to retrieve image dimensions from URLs (default image URL, schema logo URL, etc.).

 == Upgrade Notice ==

+= 8.21.4 =

+2016/01/14 - Added enabled / disabled / recommended tooltip text to the green / gray / red status lights in the settings page side metaboxes.

 = 8.21.3 =